-Although it’s a useful tool for analytics, it’s not installed by default on RunCloud servers because most RunCloud users don’t need it – and if it was preinstalled it would consume resources unnecessarily.
-But if you do need to install Elasticsearch on your server, it’s easy to do.
+Although it is a helpful tool for analytics, Elasticsearch is not installed by default on RunCloud servers because most RunCloud users don’t need it, and having it preinstalled would simply consume resources unnecessarily if not needed.

-This article is a step-by-step guide that will walk you through the process of installing Elasticsearch on a server managed by RunCloud.
-Let’s get started!
+But installing Elasticsearch on your server is easy.
+This article provides a step-by-step guide for installing Elasticsearch on a server managed by RunCloud.

 Connect To Server via SSH

-Before installing Elasticsearch you should already have a server connected to RunCloud.
+Before installing Elasticsearch, you should have a server connected to RunCloud.
 If you don’t have a server, you can follow our tutorial on how to set up a Vultr or AWS server on RunCloud.

-Once your server is up and running, you need to log in to it via SSH to install Elasticsearch.
-If you know how to do this already, you can jump to the installing Elasticsearch on RunCloud section.
+Once your server is up and running, you must log in via SSH to install Elasticsearch.
+If you already know how to do this, jump to the RunCloud section to install Elasticsearch.

 How To Add Your SSH Key To RunCloud Server

-Once your server is connected to RunCloud you can create new users and grant them access to log in to the server directly from the dashboard itself.
-To do this, first go to the account settings and open your SSH key vault.
+Once your server is connected to RunCloud, you can create new users and grant them access to log in to the server directly from the dashboard.
+First, go to the account settings and open your SSH key vault.

 ssh-keygen -t rsa

-After you have added the key it will show up in the key vault.
-Now you can either create a new user, or add this SSH key to an existing user account on your server.
+After you add the key, it will appear in the key vault.
+You can create a new user or add this SSH key to an existing user account on your server.

-After creating the user, go to the SSH tab of your server and click on the “Add New SSH Key” button to use the key that we just added to the vault.
+After creating the user, go to your server’s SSH tab and click on the “Add New SSH Key” button to use the key we just added to the vault.

 After adding the SSH key, log in to your server by running the following command in your terminal.
-Make sure to add the username, IP address, and the path to the private key before executing the command.
+Before executing the command, add the username, IP address, and path to the private key:

 ssh <username>@<ip address> -i <path to private key>